liyajaleel/Task-14-3D-Brain-Tumor-Segmentation/README.md

 A minimal training script (`train.py`) has been implemented to demonstrate model optimization using Dice Loss, as required in Phase 3 of the task.

+## Inference
+An inference script (`inference.py`) is provided to demonstrate prediction and visualization of tumor segmentation results as required in Phase 4.